 What are cultivate(MD)'s investment criteria?

-cultivate(MD) focuses on early-stage medical device companies that demonstrate potential for improving healthcare outcomes and reducing costs.
-The firm emphasizes innovative technologies that address significant challenges in the healthcare sector.
+cultivate(MD) focuses on early-stage medical device companies that aim to improve healthcare outcomes and reduce costs.
+They look for innovative technologies that address significant challenges in the healthcare sector.

-The firm primarily invests in companies based in the United States, concentrating on the healthcare and biotech sectors.
+The firm primarily invests in companies based in the United States, focusing on the healthcare and biotech sectors.

 What is the typical check size for investments?

-What kind of post-investment involvement does cultivate(MD) have?
+What kind of post-investment support does cultivate(MD) provide?

-cultivate(MD) maintains ongoing engagement with its portfolio companies, providing support and resources to help them navigate growth and operational challenges.
+cultivate(MD) actively engages with its portfolio companies, providing guidance and support to help them navigate the challenges of growth and development in the medical device industry.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.